Legiones-Skitarii/STC/beejs/beej.md

 ## 5.3
 1. Sockets <-> Ports -> Call bind
    * Rust me sock_addr already takes care of this.
-2. Old ways in book
+2. Old way mentioned by the author in the book
 3. Ports < 1024 -> Reserved for superusers
 4. If you don't give a shit about which port -> call connect() and it should assign